roadlittledawn/portfolio-site/src/files/resume-notes.md

 - technical planning
 - content management systems
 - search engine optimization (SEO)
+- risk management

 # Positioning statement

 Empathetic software engineering leader with a full-stack background.
 Builder and life-long learner.
-I ship resilient, high-throughput teams.
+I ship resilient, outcome driven teams.
 And code when I have the time :)

 My approach balances technical with the human.
 I love envisioniong what's possible and how to practically build toward it.
 I love prototyping, planning systems (both technical and human), and helping my teams measure and achieve success, for themselves and the business.